What is Scrutiny?

 - Social Care and Health

-Each Scrutiny Committee has a membership of fifteen Councillors, drawn from political parties within the Council membership to mirror the Council's overall political composition.
+Each Scrutiny Committee has a membership of nineteen Councillors, drawn from political parties within the Council membership to mirror the Council's overall political composition.
 There are also co-opted members that sit on our Scrutiny Committees, representing parent governors and representatives of the Church in Wales and Roman Catholic Dioceses.

 What happens at a Scrutiny Committee meeting?